DevOps Blog

 • There’s no coherent system design with practical provisions for improving or changing software functionality.
 As a result, iterating on customer feedback only adds to complexity.
 The organization is forced to follow the traditional Waterfall model as it fixes each issue based on feedback.

 • The Agile mindset isn’t truly followed across the organization.
-Once the team meetings end, individuals may struggle to adapt—unless a system of change is introduced.
-For instance, siloed organizational departments and lack of collaboration tools restrict the ability to be truly collaborative and Agile in practice.
+Once the team meetings end, individuals may struggle to adapt unless a system of change is introduced.
+For instance, siloed organizational departments and a lack of collaboration tools restrict the ability to be truly collaborative and Agile in practice.

-• Technical debt accumulates fast during the Agile process, especially if the sprints are solely focused on bringing new functional improvements instead of fixing quality issues early during the SDLC process.
+• Technical debt accumulates fast during the Agile process, especially if the sprints focus on bringing new functional improvements instead of fixing quality issues early during the SDLC process.

 • Evaluating the wrong metrics for project progress gives a false picture of success.
 Critical performance lapses aren’t discovered until too late into the SDLC pipeline.